abulimov/models_blog/content/post/zvezda-i4.md

 ## Conclusion

 Overall the model is just bad - lack of details, thick details.
 But I've tried scratchbuilding because of it, and it's not that hard or scary as I thought.
-Also it's the first time I've tried oil filters, and it turned to be soooo easy.
+Also it's the first time I've tried oil filters, and it turned to be so easy.

 ## Gallery